 \subsection{Final Answer Generation}

-As discussed in Section~\ref{subsec:reasoning}, the reasoning module produces a solution set $\mathcal{D}_{\text{comp}}$, where multiple reasoning plans (DAGs) are executed to completion and all sub-questions within those plans are answered.
-For each completed DAG $D_{\mathrm{comp}}=(\mathcal{Q},\mathcal{L}_H,\mathcal{AP})$, our system aggregates the retrieved knowledge along its reasoning process following $\mathcal{L}_H$ and uses this aggregated knowledge to generate a candidate answer $a(q)$ to the original question $q$.
-Since different reasoning plans may yield redundant or overlapping answers, we introduce an LLM-based evaluation agent that acts as a judge to aggregate and assess these candidate answers $\mathcal{A}(q)$.
+As discussed in Section~\ref{subsec:reasoning}, the reasoning module produces a solution set $\mathcal{D}_{\text{comp}}$, where multiple reasoning plans (DAGs) are executed to completion with all sub-questions answered.
+For each completed DAG $D_{\mathrm{comp}}=(\mathcal{Q},\mathcal{L}_H,\mathcal{AP})$, we aggregate the retrieved knowledge along its reasoning process following dependency relations $\mathcal{L}_H$ and uses this aggregated knowledge to generate a candidate answer $a(q)$ to the original question $q$.
+An LLM-based evaluation agent is then introduced to assess these candidate answers $\mathcal{A}(q)$.
 This judge evaluates each candidate answer $a(q)$ according to its consistency with the corresponding reasoning path, ultimately selecting the top-ranked answer as the final answer $a^*(q)$.